smach/rmiscutils/README.md

 Create a frequency table sorted by descending frequency.
 (Would probably use a version of `janitor::tabyl` today) `table_sorted`

+Find winning candidates in a spreadsheet or data frame of election results. `elec_find_winner`

 Find winning (or other) streaks in a vector of data.
 This is a slightly modified function from [Exploring Baseball Data with R](https://baseballwithr.wordpress.com/2014/07/07/team-streaks-part-i-2/). `streaks`

 Read a text file into an R variable as a single character string. `read_textfile`